Vietnamese New Year Traditions: A Guide to the 12 Days of Tết

 Day Two-Three: Sweeping out the Old Year

-It’s really important to start a new lunar year free from bad luck.
+It’s really important to start the new lunar year free from bad luck.
 For Vietnamese people this means you have to literally sweep it out of your home.
 They believe that luck clings to dust and dirt.
-That’s why between the 24th and 25th of the last Lunar month (21st-22nd January 2017), families will start a huge spring clean of their whole house.
+That’s why between the 24th and 25th of the last Lunar month (9th-10th February 2018), families will start a huge spring clean of their whole house.
 Every spot of dust, overlooked stain and tatty old rag is scrubbed and cleaned to purify the house and avoid an unlucky year.
 During the first 4 days of Tết when the house is pure, it becomes unlucky to sweep any of the new dust out in case you sweep any of the New Year’s luck out with it.

 Day Four: Bringing home the New Year’s Tree – Hái Lộc Đầu Xuân